-Existing and emerging responsibilities for road governance at local, regional, subnational and national levels are intricate and therefore a systems approach, including effective collaboration across organisations, is needed to deliver the vision for the MRN.
+Existing and emerging responsibilities for road governance at local, regional, subnational and national levels are intricate and therefore a systems approach, including effective collaboration across

 In addition to the Major Road Network, a number of Key Route Networks (KRN) have been identified in some local areas across England by metropolitan and county bodies, including Greater Manchester, Liverpool City Region, West Yorkshire, North East, Cumbria and Lancashire.
 The KRN, similar to the MRN, is not a public facing road classification, but is a network of the key local road network routes identified for investment to support economic growth in several key metropolitan and county-wide areas in the North.